svenbolte/time-clock/readme.txt

 *	if worktime is >10hrs time field will be marked red
 * 	if using html in widgets enabled in your wordpress theme you can use time clock in a widget

+= Roombooking Features =

+Users can:
+*  book seats in rooms (or book a desktop in a room in office)
+*  review rooms status in a month calendar (red when fully booked, green if free seats available)
+*  select a room and day and see the reserved status aof seats in room
+*  delete their own bookings

+Admins can:
+*  create and delete rooms (with capacity)
+*  create and delete seats for existing users and guests

 == Installation ==